hakril/PythonForWindows/doc/source/debug.rst

     :special-members: __init__

 .. note::

-    MemoryBreakpoint are triggered based on the fault address only (as I don't know a way to get the size of the read/write causing the fault without embeding a disassembler).
+    MemoryBreakpoint are triggered based on the fault address only (as I don't know a way to get the size of the read/write causing the fault without embedding a disassembler).

-    This means that a MEMBP at address ``X`` won't be triggered by a write of size 4 at address ``X - 1`` (it's sad I know :( )
+    This means that a MEMBP at address ``X`` won't be triggered by a write of size 4 at address ``X - 1``. it's sad I know.

+.. autoclass:: FunctionBP
+    :members:
+    :inherited-members:
+    :special-members: __init__